 Caffeine is used in a number of different products.
-The amount of caffeine in these products can vary dramatically, so it’s always best to check the label.
+The amount of caffeine in products can vary dramatically, so it’s always best to check the label.
 The average amounts are listed below.

-|Product||Average caffeine content (mg/100 ml)|
+|Product||Average caffeine content (mg per ml)|

 There is no safe level of drug use.
 Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.